postmates/PMKVObserver/README.md

 ## Version History

+#### Development

+- Fix compatibility with Swift compiler versions other than 4.2 when observing optional values and KVO delivers an `NSNull` value.

 #### v4.1.1 (2018-11-28)

 - Add `.object` and `.keyPath` properties to `PMKVObserver`.
 The `.keyPath` property is named `.objcKeyPath` in Swift.